Leleat/Tiling-Assistant/README.md

 ## Usage and features

-**You should disable GNOME's default keybindings for the split view/tiling and set them in this extension's settings page.**
+**You should disable GNOME's default keybindings and set them in this extension's settings page.**

 - When a window is tiled and at least half the screen is occupied by tiled windows, a Dash containing icons for all non-tiled windows will open.
 The Dash will be centered on the free screen space.
 Activating an icon will tile the corresponding window to fill the free space.

-- If the free space spans 2 quadrants, you can hold `Shift` while activating the icon to tile the window to the top or the left free quadrant depending on the orientation of the free screen space and `Alt` to tile the window to the bottom or right quadrant.
+- You can hold `Shift` while activating an icon to tile the window to the top or the left half of the available screen depending on the orientation of the free screen space and `Alt` to tile the window to the bottom or right half. **Your windows shouldn't be tiled to be smaller than a screen quarter unless your resolution is 1440p+.
+Otherwise you will hit the window's minimum size and the tiled windows will overlap each other.**

-- You can directly open an app from GNOME's search results or appGrid in a tiled state (left or right) by holding `Shift` or `Alt`.
-It will also effect other extensions which extend appDisplay.AppIcon (e.g. Dash-to-Dock).
-This is implemented in a "dumb" way.
-It may not work properly with apps, which have loading screens.

 - Raise/focus tiled windows as a group.

-- Resize tiled windows in a group (horizontal and vertical only).
+- Resize tiled windows in a group (**horizontal and vertical only**).

 ![Preview](preview.gif)

 ## Installation

-You should install it via https://extensions.gnome.org.
-Alternatively, you can download the `tiling-assistant@leleat-on-github` folder and move it to your extensions folder.
+You can install it via https://extensions.gnome.org.
+Alternatively (or if you want an up-to-date version), you can download the `tiling-assistant@leleat-on-github` folder and move it to your extensions folder.
 Local extensions are in `~/.local/share/gnome-shell/extensions/`.